yvesgurcan/web-midi-player/README.md

 ### NPM

-This library can be installed via [NPM](https://docs.npmjs.com/about-npm/:
+This library can be installed via [NPM](https://docs.npmjs.com/about-npm/), using the default registry:

     npm i web-midi-player

-Alternatively, you can use the [GPR](https://github.com/features/packages) registry to install the library.
+Alternatively, you can set up `npm` to use [GPR](https://github.com/features/packages) to install the library.
 The dependency can be then installed like this:

     npm i @yvesgurcan/web-midi-player

-You can then use ES6 module syntax to load the dependency.
+Whichever registry you've used, you can then use ES6 module syntax to load the dependency.

     import MidiPlayer from 'web-midi-player';